 Flight (Professional Flight Technology)

 Professional flight is a program for those seeking a career as a commercial airline, corporate, or charter pilot.
 Students develop strong technical skills supported by critical thinking, decision-making, and communication abilities.
 Cockpit resource management, teamwork, and responsibility are emphasized.
-Students obtain their basic flight certificates and ratings by the end of the sophomore year.
+First-year students can start flying during the first week and obtain their basic flight certificates and ratings by the end of the sophomore year.
 During the junior and senior years, students gain experience flying both turbine-powered aircraft and large airline-style simulators.

 The bachelor's degree in professional flight is accredited by Aviation Accreditation Board International (AABI).